MatinSasan/I_learned_today/README.md

 24/2/2022

 - one can open up a folder in the current VS Code window, which by default opens up a new window, use `-r` as in `code -r [your dir]`

+3/8/2022
+- `if` statement, if not followed by `else` or `else if`, must `return` something within the brackets (or its lexical scope, if we omit the brackets), in order to work.
+Even if a function, method or any expression would return something, in that lexical scope the `return` keyword is still needed.